andy-guttridge/song-mates/README.md

 Manual tests were devised for each user story, once it was decided a particular story would be implemented.
 These are documented on the [SongMates user stories spreadsheet](https://docs.google.com/spreadsheets/d/1lfMAhZfRnoHnkIVx8LW1cVvdgnDvWeyrtCgRz0_mvzA/edit?usp=sharing).

-All manual tests were found to pass, once the bugs noted above had been fixed.
+All manual tests were found to pass, once the bugs noted below had been fixed.

 In addition, the site was subject to continual user testing throughout the development process.
 This resulted in a number of enhancements to the user experience, which are documented in the user stories and planning sections above.